Broughton Hall Catholic High School - Curriculum / English

 Maya Angelou

 english By studying English, we intend for pupils to develop an enjoyment of reading and a confident grasp of both written and spoken language.
-In a wider sense, we also endeavour to teach, through careful selection of texts, important life skills such as empathy for those struggling in a range of different circumstances.
+In a wider sense, we also endeavour to build on, through careful selection of texts, important Christian values such as empathy for those struggling in a range of different circumstances.
 Students benefit from the development of their analytical skills - allowing them to decode language and infer/deduce meaning.
-In KS3, our aim is to encourage pupils to become global citizens through their introduction to literature from a wide range of cultures in Year 7.
+In KS3, our aim is to encourage pupils to become global citizens through their introduction to literature from a wide range of cultures in Year 7, developing their understanding and acceptance of people from all walks of life.
 This study also provides pupils with examples of 'present day' cultural differences; in a KS3 curriculum which covers key elements of society from the past, present and potential future across a range of cultural settings.
 This then creates the foundation for continuing study, providing our students with a wealth of Literary experience, through consistent interleaving of substantive and disciplinary knowledge.
 This, in turn, allows pupils to enjoy their learning, as well as prepare them for examinations at Key Stage 4 and 5.

 We want students to understand the power of the written and spoken word, and how different contexts have a huge impact on how these forms of communication are used/received.
 The department also want students to accept and understand the importance of English, not only for their study within the subject but also how vital it is across all academic subjects and throughout their lives outside of education.
-Year 7 will undertake the Faster Reading programme at the start of the autumn term - with three of their lessons each week (for twelve weeks) dedicated to the reading and enjoyment of two fantastic novels: Trash by Andy Mulligan and Windrush Child by Benjamin Zephaniah.
-Alongside this (and following on from this programme in the case of Year 7), KS3 students will all participate in a reading lesson each week - the aim of which will be to promote a love of literature through a varied and intriguing collection of both fiction and non-fiction.
+KS3 students all participate in a reading lesson each week - the aim of which will be to promote a love of literature through a varied and intriguing collection of both fiction and non-fiction, with an emphasis on improving reading skills to allow them to access the whole school curriculum.

 As a department, we feel that we have developed an ambitious and inclusive curriculum across KS3 - KS5 that will build on and develop the knowledge that our Year 7 students have acquired throughout their Primary schooling.
 Our aim is to create the perfect learning environment for our students to flourish and become inquisitive about the English language; investigating how writers endeavour to bring characters and setting to life through exploratory reading opportunities and then how to harness these skills in their own creative and transactional writing.

-We ultimately want our students to become life-long learners; to embrace and enjoy the fantastic curriculum opportunities we intend to offer them and to develop an appreciation for the study of English throughout their time at Broughton Hall.
+We ultimately want our students to become life-long learners; to embrace and enjoy the fantastic curriculum opportunities we intend to offer them and to develop an appreciation for the study of English throughout their time at Broughton Hall, and consequently develop into empathetic and valuable members of their communities.

 Staff